Who Hires the Home Appraiser?

 When a buyer is getting a mortgage, the lender orders the appraisal through an appraisal management company or approved appraisal panel.
 Buyers do not usually select the appraiser directly, even though they generally pay the appraisal fee as part of their closing costs.

 Lenders require appraisals because they want to confirm the property is worth the amount being financed.
-If value comes in below the contract price, the lender may not approve the full loan amount based on the agreed purchase price.
+If the value comes in below the contract price, the lender will typically base the loan on the lower appraised value rather than the agreed purchase price.
+This can create an appraisal gap that the buyer and seller must resolve through renegotiation, additional cash from the buyer, or in some cases contract cancellation.
+For a full breakdown of what happens in that situation, see what happens when a home doesn’t appraise.

 In a Cash Purchase